philip-davis/GeoQuery/README.md

 * `directory`: the location of the data.
 The interpretation of this is provider-specific.
 For a `local` provider, the directory is where the two-layer directory structure can be found (typically the value of **target_dir** used with the `file_earthdata.py` utility.
 * `provider`: the provider type to be used.
 Possible values are `local`, which indicates the raw geospatial imagery can be found on a local file, or 'osf', which indicates the data can be found in an OSF repository.
 Default is `local`.

+## Target Modifiers
+The target parameter of `GeoInterface.Query()` is semantically significant, starting with an adapter name followed by a carot, followed by a comma-separted list of `<key>=<value>` modifiers.
+These modifiers are adapter-specific.

+### Sentinel Adapter Modifiers:
+  * `instrument`: A valid short name for a Sentinel-1 instrument, currently only supports `SAR`
+  * `product`: A valid product type for Sentinel-1, for example `SLC`

+### EarthData Adapter Modifiers:
+There are currently no modifieres implemented for the EarthData adapter.

 Example:
 `python3 GeoQuery.py -121.827 46.805 -121.6255 46.92621 20230228 20230301 EPSG:32610 30`